When entering into permanent residential aged care, there are two types of costs you may need to pay the residence:

 There are three types of daily fees:

-a.
-Daily Care Fee: $49.42 per day
+(a).
+Daily Care Fee:

 This fee is set by the government and is capped at 85% of the basic Centrelink Age Pension for a single person.
 The fee changes on 20th March and 20th September each year in line with pension increases.
 The Daily Care Fee is payable by residents in residential aged care irrespective of pension status or type.

-b.
+(b).
 Means-tested fee

 Some residents, as assessed by the government, may be required to pay a means-tested fee.
-The means-tested fee is assessed and charged by the government and is directly aligned with your income, assets and care needs.
+The means-tested fee is assessed and charged by the government and is directly aligned with income, assets and care needs.
 There are annual and lifetime caps to the means-tested fee.
-These costs are explained more fully under Government Requirements and Costs.
+These costs are explained more under Government Requirements and Costs.

-c.
+(c).
 Additional Fees

 Some residences may charge other fees sometimes called additional service fees or extra service fees which may be compulsory fees.
-Menarock Life does not have such fees.